 As a reminder, the suit of cups is driven by masculine energy and channels the power of the intellect and mind, including all the concepts, knowledge, and beliefs that it holds.
 Scholars and academics have connected the suit of cups to the classical element of air, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Ten of Swords
+Minor Arcana: Positive elements of Ten of Swords